 - How do I want people to read my intentions?

 - How could others possibly be reading my intentions in ways I hadn't considered?

 - What do I think that person is intending, based on what they are doing and saying?

 If students have good metacognitive skills, they will be reflective and understand their own emotions.
 They will be able to resist acting impulsively.
-They will recognise that decisions have consequences for themselves and for others.
+They will recognise that decisions have consequences for themselves and others.

-Self-regulation means a student can manage their own behaviours and emotions.
+Self-regulation means a student can manage their behaviours and emotions.
 A student's capacity to do this may impact their learning and well-being.